matthew-setiawan/Analogue-Music-Synthesizer/report/timing_analysis.md

 $$ CAN_{TASK(deadline)}\ =(scan_{key_deadline\ })/(num_keys\ )=50ms/12=\ 4.167\ ms\  $$

-This refers to the maximum allowable time for each CAN transmission.
+This refers to the maximum allowable time for each CAN transmission .

 Considering that the queue has a total length of 36, we can therefore assume the maximum time allowable for this task to be aggregated across 36 executions.